shishkina/react-lifting-state/README.md

 Well, not only can we pass props like numbers and text, but also we can pass functions and methods along.
 And those functions are still bound to the context of their original components.
 So, since we've bound `featureQuote` in `App.js`, `this.setState` refers to the state in `App.js`.

 In our example, the prop `quote` is passing information down to the children, while the prop `featureQuote` is allowing us to use our interaction with that component to set the data in the parent.
-So we have to pass `featureQuote` down through `QuoteList` to `Quote` to make good use of it.
+So we have to pass `featureQuote` down through `QuoteList` to `Quote` to make use of it.

 ##  🚀 LAB!!